x1nixmzeng/z3-tools/README.md

-﻿Z3Ex.DLL
+﻿z3-tools
 ========

+**NOTE** This project now hosts the various tools I write for RaiderZ and GunZ2 (which use the RealSpace3)

+## Z3Ex

-Z3Ex is a RealSpace3 filesystem extractor which can be built for RaiderZ or GunZ2.
+This is the filesystem extraction which can be build for RaiderZ or GunZ2.

 There are a few client functions which have not been fully reversed which need to be called in order to unpack the files.

-At this stage, the offsets are hardcoded for each client revision and a code cave is required to start the Z3Ex functions from the each client.
+At this point, the offsets are hardcoded for each client revision and a code cave is required to start the Z3Ex functions from the each client.

-## Bonus
+## launcherBinTxt

-I have uploaded `rzlauncherBin`, a program to convert `RaiderZ Launcher.bin` to plaintext.
-This is part of the update process, where the launcher then decompresses `buildver.mvf` (12-bytes) to determine which patch versions to use.
+This is a tool to convert the `.bin` files (used by some publishers) to plaintext.
+They contain the configuration settings related to the update process.

+The launcher downloads patch files using the `SYS_REMOTEPATCHFILEARG` value, and decompresses `buildver.mvf` (12 bytes) to get these values.
+This also happens to share the same decompression technique (and key?) as the filesystem.